-When configuring the communication passage between federates, it is important to connect the federate to the correct interface.
+When configuring the communication passage between federates, it is important to connect the federate to the correct handle.
 In the image below, we have a Battery federate and a Charger federate.
-Each federate has a publication interface (red) and a subscription interface (yellow).
-The publication interface is also called the output, and the subscription interface the input.
+Each federate has a publication handle (red) and a subscription handle (yellow).
+The publication handle is also called the output, and the subscription handle the input.
 How are values passed between federates with pubs and subs?

-We have named the publication interface for the Battery federate EV_current to indicate the information being broadcast - we can also call the publication interface the named output.
+We have named the publication handle for the Battery federate EV_current to indicate the information being broadcast - we can also call the pub handle the named output.
 This is what the publication is doing - we are telling the Battery federate that we want to publish the EV_current.
-The full interface designation for the current is Battery/EV_current (within the JSON, this is also called the key).
+The full handle for the current is Battery/EV_current (within the JSON, this is also called the key).

 How does the current value get from the Battery federate's publication to the Charger federate?
-The Charger must subscribe to this publication interface - the Charger will subscribe to Battery/EV_current.
-The Charger subscription interface has not been given a name (e.g., Charger/EV_current), but it will receive input - the Charger subscription is a defined unnamed input with a targeted publication.
-In this example, we configure the target of the Charger subscription in the JSON to the publication interface name Battery/EV_current.
+The Charger must subscribe to this publication handle - the Charger will subscribe to Battery/EV_current.
+The Charger subscription handle has not been given a name (e.g., Charger/EV_current), but it will receive input - the Charger subscription is a defined unnamed input with a targeted publication.
+In this example, we configure the target of the Charger subscription in the JSON to the publication handle name Battery/EV_current.

-Thus far we have established that the Battery is publishing its current from the named interface Battery/EV_current and the Charger is subscribing to this named interface.
+Thus far we have established that the Battery is publishing its current from the named handle Battery/EV_current and the Charger is subscribing to this named handle.
 The Charger is also sending information about values.
-The Charger federate will be publishing the voltage value from the Charger/EV_voltage interface (a named output).
+The Charger federate will be publishing the voltage value from the Charger/EV_voltage handle (a named output).

-In order to guarantee that the Battery federate receives the voltage value from the Charger federate, the Battery will have an unnamed input subscription which targets the Charger/EV_voltage interface.
+In order to guarantee that the Battery federate receives the voltage value from the Charger federate, the Battery will have an unnamed input subscription which targets the Charger/EV_voltage handle.